 In private projects, typical clauses would only allow any subcontracting by the “contractor” if previously approved by the “owner”.
 Some clauses would include a limit to subcontracting without previous approval, additional requirements applicable only to some subcontractors depending on their scope and contract price value (“major subcontractors”) or even a list of predetermined subcontractors.
 In public projects, Brazilian Legislation allows subcontracting only up to the limit previously set forth by the public administration.
 The idea is that a “substantial portion” of the works shall not be subcontracted.
 Under Article 122, paragraphs one to three, of Law No. 14,133/21, the contractor shall submit to the public administration evidence of subcontractor’s technical capacity.
 In addition, (i) public bidding rules may either provide conditions to subcontracting or forbid it and (ii) individuals and entities whose officers have links with the public contracting leading officer or entity are excluded from subcontracting.

 Standard forms of contracts are historically not frequently applied in construction projects in Brazil.
 Only recently, possibly as a result of a rearrangement of the market forces, with a deeper involvement of foreign companies in the “contractor’s” side, standard forms are becoming more usual.
 From our experience, the FIDIC Rainbow (particularly the Silver Book) is the one more widely applied form in Brazil.

-Depending on the risk allocation, the number and the sophistication of the parties, the most common structures adopted in Brazil are the “Engineering, Procurement and Construction (EPC)” contract., the “Engineering, Procurement and Construction Management (EPCM)” contract and the “Design-bid-build (DBB)” contract.
+Depending on risk allocation, contract price, number and sophistication of the parties, the most common structures adopted in Brazil are the Engineering, Procurement and Construction (EPC) contract, the Engineering, Procurement and Construction Management (EPCM) contract and the Design-bid-build (DBB) contract.